Sparse Recovery With Integrality Constraints: The -case

 It follows that $\hat{\x}$ is the unique optimal solution of $\PonePM$ with $\b\define\A\hat{\x}$.
-Furthermore, by letting the set~$S$ vary, we immediately obtain the claim about uniqueness of all $s$-sparse solutions of $\PonePM$, i.e., $(s,X,1)$-goodness of $\A$. \end{IEEEproof}
+Furthermore, by letting the set~$S$ vary, we immediately obtain the claim about uniqueness of all $s$-sparse solutions of $\PonePM$, i.e., $(s,X,1)$-goodness of~$\A$. \end{proof}

-The above proof is a straightforward adaptation of the sufficiency part of the proof of the original results for $\Prob{1}{\R^n}$ and $\NSP{\R^n}$ to the bounded-integers setting.
-Unfortunately, the condition of Theorem~\ref{thm:boundedNSPsuff} (i.e., $\NSP{[\l-\u,\u-\l]_\Z}$) is no longer necessary in the present case, as the following toy example shows:
+The above proof is a straightforward adaptation of the sufficiency proof of the original results for $\Prob{1}{\R^n}$ and $\NSP{\R^n}$ to the bounded-integers setting.
+Unfortunately, the condition of Proposition~\ref{thm:boundedNSPsuff} (i.e., $\NSP{[\l-\u,\u-\l]_\Z}$) is no longer necessary in the present case, as the following toy example shows:

 \begin{example} Let $\A=(1,2)$, $-\l=\u=\vones$ and $S=\{1\}$.
 Clearly, every vector in $[\l,\u]_\Z$ supported on $S$ (i.e., either $(0,0)^\top$, $(1,0)^\top$ or $(-1,0)^\top$) is the unique minimizer of $\PonePM$ with the associated~$\b$.
 However, it holds that $(\ker(\A)\cap[-2\cdot\vones,2\cdot\vones]_\Z) \setminus\{\0\} = \{(-2,1)^\top,(2,-1)^\top\}$.
 Both of these vectors violate the condition of $\NSP{[\l-\u,\u-\l]_\Z}$, which here simply amounts to $\abs{v_1}<\abs{v_2}$ for all $\v=(v_1,v_2)^\top$ in the above nullspace subset. \end{example}